lopspec/lopspec/docs/manual/let-and-letgo.rst

 It looks like you will now have difficulty getting hold of the instance of the mock object in the examples.
 This is easier to deal with than it looks though.
-Providing you use the same variable name for both, **phpspec** will inject the same instance into the `let` method and the example.
+Providing you use the same variable name for both, **lopspec** will inject the same instance into the `let` method and the example.
 The following will work: